 Eligibility and criteria

-Self-nominations are accepted for all categories.
+Self-nominations are accepted for all categories, except the Police category.

 No, nominees and businesses must be residing, and operating, in Victoria and the nomination activity must be specific to Victoria.